Budgets.

 Budgets are just as important in your wealth accumulation phase as they are in the preservation and distribution phase of your financial life.

 Often, we are asked if one has enough money to retire, and of course that depends on how much you have.
 But equally important is how much you spend.
+What could be an adequate level of retirement savings for one may be wholly inadequate for another.

-• Another online option is to create a budget from the “Monthly budget” template in Google Sheets.
+- Another online option is to create a budget from the monthly budget template in Google Sheets.

 At the very least, you can print out a blank worksheet and write in your expenses by hand.